chialab/quantum/docs/guide/index.md

 ## Install

-Quantum is published to the NPM registry
+Quantum is published to the NPM registry.

 ::: code-group